 Staying in for Valentine’s Day?
 If the answer is yes, then let’s make it special together!
 As you celebrate this romantic day, create a beautiful dining experience with an elevated table setting that’s easy, yet elegant.
 Whether you are spending it with a special someone, friends or solo, I’ve put together some tips to help you create a DIY romantic tablescape for Valentine’s Day!

 How to Create a Romantic Tablescape for Valentine’s Day

-Start by getting a tablecloth or table runner.
-I have a white table so if I did a runner I have to make sure it’s a color that pops.
+Start by getting a tablecloth or table runner for your romantic tablescape.
+I have a white table, so if I choose a runner, I have to make sure it’s a color that pops.
 Also make sure to measure your table before ordering a tablecloth to make sure you have the right size!

 Candelabras or Candlesticks

-I absolutely LOVE silver candlesticks and candelabras for the table, I think they are so romantic and remind me of the Regency and Victorian Eras.
-A great place to find them is obviously antique shops but Facebook Marketplace and Etsy can be good options for less expensive finds.
-The ones I use in my pictures are not real silver but I think they look beautiful and I scored them on Facebook Marketplace for a total of $42.oo with shipping included.
-Below are a few I found that are as beautiful and ready to purchase.
+I absolutely LOVE silver candlesticks and candelabras for the table.
+I find them so romantic and they remind me of the Regency and Victorian Eras.
+A great place to find them is in antique shops, but Facebook Marketplace and Etsy can be good options for less expensive finds.
+The ones I use in my pictures are not real silver, but I think they look beautiful and I scored them on Facebook Marketplace for a total of $42 (shipping included).
+Below are a few options I found that will add an elegant feel to your romantic tablescape.

 Placemats and Napkins

-Layering fabrics, colors, and patterns on a table adds texture so keep that in mind when you are deciding on your napkins and placemats.
-For a simple yet elegant option you can’t go wrong with I hemstitch linen napkins.
-I own a couple colors that I use for various occasions throughout the year.
-The highest quality I know are from Sferra, which I own in a couple colors, but Amazon has some great options too that I list below.
+Keep in mind, when deciding on napkins and placemats, that layering fabrics, colors, and patterns on a table adds texture.
+For a simple, yet elegant option, you can’t go wrong with hemstitch linen napkins.
+I own them in a couple different colors that I use for various occasions throughout the year.
+The highest quality I know of are from Sferra, but Amazon has some great options too (listed below).

 Vases and Flowers